 There seem to be many reasons as to why obesity is on the rise in the United States (Chang & Nayga, 2009; Nielsen & Popkin, 2003; Kassem, 2003; Sallis & Glanz, 2009).
 Researchers have argued that there is not one factor that describes this rise in obesity for U.S. children; rather, multiple factors are thought to have increased the prevalence of childhood obesity (Rutkow et al., 2016).
 Some researchers have theorized that decreases in physical activity and increases in sedentary behaviors have caused a rise in childhood obesity (Rutkow et al., 2016).
-Other factors that seem to increase the prevalence of childhood obesity include the increase of portion sizes, food and beverage companies’ marketing “energy-dense foods” at relatively low costs, and the increase of caloric intakes along with reduced physical activity (Bleich et al., 2008; Rutkow et al., 2016).
-These factors, while independent of each other, are all considered to have helped cause childhood obesity to rise.
+Other factors that seem to increase the prevalence of childhood obesity include the increase of portion sizes, food and beverage companies’ marketing “energy-dense foods” at relatively low costs, and the increase of caloric intakes with reduced physical activity (Bleich et al., 2008; Rutkow et al., 2016).
+These factors, while independent of each other, are all considered factors that have caused childhood obesity to rise.
 The negative consequences of these factors may also be fueled by greater technological innovation, which has caused children to remain more sedentary than in previous years (Bleich et al., 2008).
-As these factors has seem to have increased the rate of childhood obesity, it is necessary to determine how these factors may affect children’s behavior.
+As these factors seem to have increased the rate of childhood obesity, it is necessary to determine how these factors may affect children’s behavior.
 Specifically, in the place where children spend most of their waking hours: school (Fletcher et al., 2010).
 While there are many programs, initiatives, and nuance to a students school day, one program in particular is centered around student eating.
-That program, which affects over 30 million students daily, , and where researchers have found mixed results as it relates to its effect on childhood obesity rates, is the National School Lunch Program (NSLP; Capograssi & You, 2015; Gundersen et al., 2012; Alfonso et al., 2019).
+That program, which affects over 30 million students daily, is the National School Lunch Program (NSLP; Capograssi & You, 2015; Gundersen et al., 2012; Alfonso et al., 2019).

-The NSLP is the largest federal expenditure for education and serves as the school-based nutrition program that aims to foster positive eating behaviors in children daily (Guthrie, 2020).
+The NSLP serves as the nation’s core, school-based nutrition program (Guthrie, 2020).
 By serving close to 30 million students each school day, the program costs 14.1 billion dollars annually, amounting to 17% of total federal expenditures on food and nutrition assistance (U.S. Department of Agriculture and Nutrition Services, 2018).
 To be eligible for a free lunch, a student’s household income may be up to 130% of the poverty line, whereas a discounted lunch recipients’ household income may be up to 185% of the poverty line (Guthrie, 2020).